developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/setup/index.md

 #### Prerequisites
 Installing Enterprise Browser and building EB apps requires the following:

-* A computer running Windows
+* A computer running Windows XP, 7, 8 or 10
 * One or more [supported Zebra devices](../about/#mobile) connected to the computer (as below)
 * USB driver for targeting Zebra devices installed
 * Android Debug Bridge (if targeting Android devices)